 The diagnostic features and traceable process allows issues to be quickly identified across customer teams and the supply chain.
-Previously these were batch related, and required a laborious examination of handwritten PDFs.
-But now data can be collected to investigate production levels, efficiency of operations, and other parameters to help optimise production.
+Previously these were batch related and required a laborious examination of handwritten PDFs.
+But now data can be collected to investigate production levels, the efficiency of operations, and other parameters to help optimise production.

 Powerful Analytics & Troubleshooting

 Based on the significant success of implementing WATS, Indra is ramping up adoption and accessing additional functionality.
-The challenge now is to integrate all modules, devices, and systems into WATS and to develop root cause analysis potential, to become a very powerful analytics and troubleshooting tool and overall model for continuous improvement of efficiencies and production across the international supply chain.
+The challenge now is to integrate all modules, devices, and systems into WATS and to develop root cause analysis potential, to become very powerful analytics and troubleshooting tool and overall model for continuous improvement of efficiencies and production across the international supply chain.

 As with any new systems, users need to see the benefits, then increased adoption provides a virtuous circle to add value to data, unlocking further benefits.

 Namork adds: “What we’re seeing from those using it now is that we can more accurately develop products that are the correct batch.
-With 60-70 modules in a single system this can be a complex set of tasks, but with predictive analysis we can more easily detect if a module is correct or not way before we integrate into the system.”
+With 60-70 modules in a single system this can be a complex set of tasks, but with the predictive analysis we can more easily detect if a module is correct or not way before we integrate into the system.”

 Previously modules were tested in three or four sequential steps and only then would it be possible to identify if there were any issues.
 But with WATS this whole process can be automated and proactive.